fahadalobaid/TASK-Django-M13-Signals/README.md

 1. Create a function called `slugify_coffee_shop` in `coffeeshops/signals.py` and decorate it with a `pre_save` signal that has `Drink` as its sender.
 2. Set `instance.is_out_of_stock` to `False` if `instance.stock_count` is greater than zero and vice-versa.
+3. Test out your signal on the admin site, by setting a stock count greater than zero to a drink, and you should see `is_out_of_stock` as `False` after saving.